From Dark Corner to DOT-COM:

 secure.
 They are working with the political parties to help determine which

 party OLV will benefit more.
-Is there an equivalent, well-funded industry
+Is there an equivalent, well-funded industry group

-this technology?
+technology?

-Another industry likely to lend its support to OLV is the
+Another industry likely to lend its support to OLV is

-media.
+the media.
 Newspapers and television news channels have developed strong WWW

 sites, offering news, advertisements, and a host of other commercial

 opportunities over the Internet.
-They are likely to view the continuing
+They are likely to view the continuing downward

-experiment worth undertaking.
+undertaking.
 Of

 course, the abilities to link to the county voter site